business-science/tidyquant/README.md

 #### tq\_transform

-First, let's use `tq_transform` to transform the periodicity of the `aapl_prices`.
+`tq_transform()` returns a new data set that can either be in the same periodicity or a different periodicity as the original data set.
+Let's use `tq_transform` to transform the periodicity of the `aapl_prices`.
 The `quantmod` OHLC codes are used to select the open, high, low, close, and volume (OHLCV) columns, which are then sent to the transformation function, `xts::to.period`, for transformation to monthly periodicity.
 We now have a much smaller data set containing the monthly prices.

 ``` r
 aapl_prices %>%